escapegameibk/host/README.md

 - NOHINTS : Completely disables ad removes the Hinting system.
 - NOALARM : Completely disables and removes the alarm system.

+# Maintainers

+This is a list of people involved in this project, what they did and how to contact them:

+- tyrolyean@tyrolyean.net:	Everything to date.

 # ERRATA
 ## Raspberry Pi